fbeneventi/examon-docs-mkd/docs/Introduction.md

 ## Data Visualization

-In addition to querying data through Examon-client, developers can also access ExaMon data through the integrated visualization tool, Grafana.
+In addition to querying data through Examon-client, users can also access ExaMon data through the integrated visualization tool, Grafana.
 Grafana is a high-level component that provides live visualization of different data sources, including information about completed jobs, system service statuses, and hardware sensors' measurements.

 A wide range of views and pre-built dashboards can be accessed using the dedicated Grafana server.
 For example, by selecting specific nodes and a time interval (such as the last 5 minutes), users can visualize different metrics as time-series and/or aggregated values (average, max/min, variance, etc.).